 View below Fusion Markets commission comparison with other Australian forex brokers:

-As a true ECN broker, which automatically matches buy and sell orders of clients at the best quote available, Fusion Markets offer ultra-low spreads (starting from 0.0 pips) on its ZERO Account and charges a commission of as low as AUD$4.50 round-turn per 1 standard lot traded (or AUD $2.25 per side).
+As a true ECN broker, which automatically matches buy and sell orders of clients at the best quote available, Fusion Markets offer ultra-low spreads (starting from 0.0 pips) on its ZERO Account and charges a commission of as low as AUD$2.25 side-turn per 1 standard lot traded (or AUD $4.50 round-turn).
 The table below presents commissions charged on ZERO Accounts depending on the base currency:

 Note* Besides the spread and the commission, there are no other (hidden) charges.